CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Related Video

-While they’re usually done together, the two tests are not exactly the same.
+While they can be done together, the two tests are not exactly the same.
 The biggest difference between the two is the method: While nuchal translucency is measured through an ultrasound, NIPT is usually done through blood work.
 Plus, while related, both tests look for slightly different things.
-Both NIPT and nuchal translucency tests look for chromosomal abnormalities—such as in chromosomes 21 (Down Syndrome), 13 (Patau syndrome) and 18 (Edwards syndrome), as well as other genetic conditions.
+Both NIPT and nuchal translucency tests look for chromosomal abnormalities—such as chromosomes 21 (Down Syndrome), 13 (Patau syndrome) and 18 (Edwards syndrome), as well as other genetic conditions.
 But nuchal translucency scans also look for fetal malformations.
 “The goal [of NIPTs] is to detect fetal fractions of DNA in maternal blood,” Danis says. “[An NIPT] screening test cannot detect fetal physical malformations, like an ultrasound can do in pregnancy.”
 Plus, while NIPT tests can predict baby’s biological sex with high accuracy, nuchal translucency ultrasounds cannot.

 Combined first trimester screening